 - Handful of Fresh Basil Leaves, chiffonade (or sliced into thin strips)

 - 1 White Onion, chopped

 - Slice the bread into thin slices.Whip in the heavy cream until it becomes firm and holds peaks.

 - In a medium size pan warm 1 tsp. of Extra virgin olive oil in the pan.
 Cook the onions until caramelized.
 Once they are golden brown and soft remove them from the heat and set aside.

 - Add a tbsp of olive oil to the hot pan.
 When the oil is hot, toast the bread on both sides until it is lightly golden.
-Then remove from the slices the pan and set aside.
+Then, remove the slices from the pan and set aside.

 - Take your toasted bread and smear the toasted side with the goat cheese.
-On top of the cheese smear McCutcheon’s Tomato Preserves to your liking, then continue to layer the caramelized onions, and basil.
+On top of the cheese, smear McCutcheon’s Tomato Preserves to your liking, then continue to layer the caramelized onions, and basil.

 Enjoy your crostini!

 To get a different texture for your crostini, slice the bread more thinly for a crunch or more thickly for a touch of softness.